French Creek State Park

 Free Camping for Campground Hosts: 2 host positions

-Camping Cottages: Three cottages sleep five people in single bunks and double/single bunks, and have wooden floors, windows, electric heat, porch, picnic table, fire ring and electric lights and outlets.
+Camping Cottages: Three cottages sleep five people in bunk beds, and have wooden floors, windows, electric heat, porch, picnic table, fire ring and electric lights and outlets.

 Make a reservation.

-Yurts: Two round Mongolian-style tents are on a wooden deck and sleep four people in two bunk beds.
-Yurts have a cooking stove, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring and picnic table.
+Yurts: Two round, canvas and wood walled tents are on a wooden deck and sleep four people in two bunk beds.
+Yurts have a cooking stove, microwave oven, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring and picnic table.

 Make a reservation.